FLOOD RISK RI

 Flood Risk Overview

-62% of ZIP codes in Rhode Island are located in FEMA-designated flood zones.
+74% of the ZIP codes with FEMA flood-map data in Rhode Island are located in FEMA-designated flood zones.
 Residents have filed 6,836 flood insurance claims through the National Flood Insurance Program (NFIP), with total payouts of $135.9M.

 The average claim payout in Rhode Island is $20K.
 Flood damage can range from minor water intrusion to total structural loss, depending on flood depth, duration, and property characteristics.